Care Quality Commission Local Authority assessments

 We focus on continuous learning, innovation and improvement across our organisation and the local system.
 We encourage creative ways of delivering equality of experience, outcomes and quality of life for people.
 We actively contribute to safe, effective practice and research.

-What evidence will CQC look at?
+What evidence do CQC look at?

-1. People’s experience – CQC will speak to people who use social care services, their families, carers and advocates, they will look at survey results, feedback and review records for a selected number of individuals to review their journey through Adult Social Care.
+1. People’s experience – CQC speak to people who use social care services, their families, carers and advocates, they look at survey results, feedback and review records for a selected number of individuals to review their journey through Adult Social Care.

 2. Feedback from staff and leaders – achieved through conversations with them, compliments and complaints information, surveys, and documentary evidence.

-4. Processes CQC will assess the effectiveness of processes to deliver positive outcomes for individuals who access and receive care and support.
+4. Processes CQC assess the effectiveness of processes to deliver positive outcomes for individuals who access and receive care and support.

 You can find more information about the assessment framework on the CQC website.

-Page last reviewed: 12 November 2024
+Page last reviewed: 16 May 2025